Garage rock: Historical and cultural associations

-Garage-based psychedelic rock
+Garage-psych

 Tapping into the psychedelic zeitgeist, musicians sonically pushed barriers and explored new horizons.
 Garage acts, while generally lacking the budgetary means to produce musical extravaganzas on the scale of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band or the instrumental virtuosity of acts such as Jimi Hendrix or Cream, nonetheless managed to infuse esoteric elements into basic primitive rock.
 The 13th Floor Elevators from Austin, Texas, are usually thought to be first band to use the term "psychedelic"—in their promotional literature in early 1966.
 They also used it in the title of their debut album released in November, The Psychedelic Sounds of the 13th Floor Elevators.
 In August 1966, the Deep traveled from New York to Philadelphia to record a set of hallucinogenic songs for the album Psychedelic Moods: A Mind-Expanding Phenomena, released in October 1966, one month before the 13th Floor Elevators' debut album, and whose all-night sessions produced mind-expanding stream of consciousness ramblings.
-Other notable bands that incorporated psychedelia into garage rock were the Electric Prunes, the Music Machine, the Blues Magoos, and the Chocolate Watchband.
+Other notable bands that incorporated psychedelia into garage rock were the Electric Prunes, the Music Machine, the Blues Magoos, Count Five, and the Chocolate Watchband.
 Garage rock helped lay the groundwork for the acid rock of the late 1960s.